ryan-fritz/Portfolio/README.md

-# My Portfolio
+# My Personal Website

-This is my personal portfolio website where I showcase my projects and experience.
+This is my personal website where I display my interests and accumulated experiences within neuroscience.

 ## Pages